Unless you’ve been living under a rock, you’re probably aware that the UK has now officially left the EU.

 What about insurance?

-Insuring a grey import is something you’d want to check first before parting with your cash.
-In most cases, mainstream vehicle insurers will insure an import, but it’s always best to be sure first.
+Insuring a grey import is something you will want to check first, before parting with your cash.
+In most cases, mainstream vehicle insurers will insure an import, and comparison websites will also be able to run a price comparison, but it’s always best to be sure first.
 There may also be hidden or unknown costs of insuring a non-standard car, so be aware of the price of running the car before buying it.
 You can find out more here.

 How do I know if a car is an import (grey import?)